Betty Buckley (Carrie) Carrie

 The Collins arc tracks across all five acts of the beat sheet

-The beat sheet reveals that Collins appears in every act of the film:
+The beat sheet reveals that Collins appears across the film:

 The arc runs from honesty about her own worst impulse to death at the hands of the girl she tried to save.
 Collins is the character who most clearly embodies the film's argument that kindness and cruelty converge on the same target -- she did everything right and died for it.